 BIGG Digital Assets Inc. Reports Financial Results For Q3 2022

-/EIN News/ -- VANCOUVER, British Columbia, Nov.
-28, 2022 (GLOBE NEWSWIRE) -- BIGG Digital Assets Inc. (“BIGG” or the “Company”)(CSE: BIGG; OTCQX: BBKCF; WKN: A2PS9W), owner of Netcoins (Netcoins.ca) (“Netcoins”), the online cryptocurrency brokerage that makes it easy for Canadians to buy, sell, and understand cryptocurrency, and Blockchain Intelligence Group (blockchaingroup.io) (“BIG”), a leading developer of blockchain technology search, risk-scoring and data analytics solutions, is pleased to report Q3 2022 financial results.
+VANCOUVER, British Columbia, Nov.
+28, 2022 (GLOBE NEWSWIRE) -- BIGG Digital Assets Inc. ("BIGG" or the "Company")BIGGBBKCF WKN: A2PS9W))), owner of Netcoins (Netcoins.ca) ("Netcoins"), the online cryptocurrency brokerage that makes it easy for Canadians to buy, sell, and understand cryptocurrency, and Blockchain Intelligence Group (blockchaingroup.io) ("BIG"), a leading developer of blockchain technology search, risk-scoring and data analytics solutions, is pleased to report Q3 2022 financial results.
 All figures are in Canadian Dollars (CAD) unless otherwise stated.

 Q3 2022 Highlights: